Silly-Bytes/firefox_control_steroids/entry.md

 then issue the key sequence `C-t f /` and BANG!, no matter what, a new Firefox tab is just in front of you with the Google results of your error message.
 And this is applicable to any content in your clipboard as well!

+The `/` command prompts the user for a query and jumps to the tab which URL contains the query as a substring.

 ## How to